How to drive in a convoy

 - Bring warm clothing and winter shoes.

-- Allow the air conditioning system to provide the windscreen with cold air.
+At temperatures below the freezing point, allow the air conditioning system to provide the windscreen with cold air.
 This prevents icing.

 - Use your hazard warning lights.